 Any Australian will be quick to point out that locals are a lot more enthusiastic about their wine than their beer.
-It’s a passionate wine-making country which supplies some of the best wine in the world.
-Some of the best, of course, are Chardonnays.
-Here are the cheapest wine picks for 2016.
+It’s a passionate wine-making country which supplies some of the best wine in the world, especially those found on Tastes of the Hunter Wine Tours.

 Shaw + Smith Lenswood Adelaide Hills Chardonnay 2015

 Shaw & Smith bought a massive vineyard half a decade ago.
 It’s been churning out seventeen year old Chardonnay for decades, with excellent vines grown over clay.
 The wine it produces strikes the perfect balance between punch and taste.
 It’s a powerful wine that knows how to be elegant.

 There are notes of lime, white peach, and lemon.
 They’ve also added a bit of nougat and vanilla flavours to the mix.

 Coldstream Hills Deer Farm Vineyard, Yarra Valley Chardonnay 2015